sighthoundinc/deepstream-nvdsanalytics/README.md

 use this to add files to the container, modify the deepstream configuration, or update the model, then re-run as desired.

-## Switching to SSD Model

-By default this setup uses a Peoplenet TLT model.
-To switch to SSD, change the line referencing `config-file` in the `[primare-gie]` section of the `bai_deepstream.txt` file to use `config-file=/data/cfg/deepstream/bai_config_infer_primary_ssd.txt`

-## Updating SSD Model Files

-You can replace the model file by copying the .pb file into the data directory under the `model` subdir, replacing the existing .pb file there, and also deleting the .uff file.
-The .uff will get regenerated for the new model on the next run.